apache/dolphinscheduler-website/docs/en-us/dev/user_doc/guide/flink-call.md

 ## Create a Queue

-1. Log in to the scheduling system, click "Security", then click "Queue manage" on the left, and click "Create queue" to create a queue.
+1. Log in to the scheduling system, click `Security`, then click `Queue manage` on the left, and click `Create queue` to create a queue.
 2. Fill in the name and value of the queue, and click "Submit"

 <p align="center">